Tyler Barriss Sentenced To 20 Years In Fatal ‘Swatting’ That Led To A Kansas Man’s Death

 And on the night of December 28, 2017, the “prank” turned deadly.

-Tyler Barris and two other Call of Duty players got into a dispute over a $1.50 bet, and in the heat of the moment, one of the gamers dared Barris to “swat” him, and gave him a Wichita address.
+Barris and two other Call of Duty players allegedly got into a dispute over a $1.50 bet, and in the heat of the moment, one of the gamers dared Barris to “swat” him, then gave him a Wichita address.
 The home at that address was actually occupied at the time by Andrew Finch, who was not involved in the dispute and was not even playing the game.

 Barris called the Wichita police, spoofing the source of the call so that the 911 operator would be led to believe that it came from Wichita.
 Barris claimed that a man at Finch’s address had shot and killed his father, was holding his mother and younger brother hostage, and was planning to set the house on fire, as The Wichita Eagle reported at the time.